cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 > cross-referencing that evolution with other changes, such as the introduction
 > of electronic resources in libraries.

-This complexity is very interesting.
+Comparing my chart to the most [recent one provided by UK Libraries][ukorg] (see aside below) shows additional complexity.
-The growth in electronic resources, associated technologies, and markets do not explain all of it: knowledge has become more specialized, and library organizational structure reflects that;
+The growth in electronic resources, associated technologies, and markets explains much of this complexity.
-student populations have grown considerably since then, in size and heterogeneity, and library structure will reflect that; and the theory and praxis of library management has evolved throughout the decades, and library structure will reflect that.
-Other issues are at play, and
-it is certainly true that
-they are all interconnected.
-However, I do think that
-technology and e-resources
-account for a large portion of the increasing complexity that we see here in the difference between these two organizational charts at different times of the Library's history.
+New specialized roles have emerged to manage these resources, including digital content specialists and e-resource managers.
+Additionally, larger and more diverse student populations have influenced library structure, as have evolving theories and practices of library management.

 But again, consider the influence of format.
-[Lamothe (2015)][lamothe2015] finds
-that if electronic e-reference sources are collected and perpetually updated, then they get continually used.
-If it's a static e-resource,
-then usage declines.
-I hope additional studies pursue this line of questioning because it raises questions about the expectations that patrons have about content;
-perhaps something about how *fresh* they expect that content should be.
-It also suggests that a resource like Wikipedia has an advantage, since many articles on Wikipedia are regularly updated (although not all), and that might lead to a perception of Wikipedia as *fresh*, relative to what is in a library's collection.
+Technology and electronic resources account for a substantial part of the increasing complexity seen in modern organizational charts.
+For instance, [Lamothe (2015)][lamothe2015] finds that continuously updated electronic reference resources maintain high usage, whereas static e-resources see declining use.
+This raises questions about the expectations patrons have regarding content freshness and may explain why platforms like Wikpedia, much of which is frequently updated, are perceived as more current.

 ## Open Educational Resources

-Let's switch topics to discuss
-Open Educational Resources (OER), which is a hot topic these days.
+Now let's discuss Open Educational Resources (OER), a significant topic in today's academic libraries.
-Textbook prices,
-[England et al. (2017)][england2017] notes, have skyrocketed in recent decades.
+Textbook prices, [England et al. (2017)][england2017] notes, have skyrocketed in recent decades.
-It's suggested that college students budget
-[up to $1,240 per year in books and supplies][collegeboard], and [public elementary and secondary schools][statistica] expend nearly 2.5 billion dollars per year on textbooks.
+College students' budget are [up to $1,240 per year in books and supplies][collegeboard].
+[Public elementary and secondary schools][statistica] expend nearly 2.5 billion dollars per year on textbooks.
-In response, libraries have
-notably moved to highlight
-open educational resources at some level.
+In response, libraries have notably moved to highlight open educational resources at some level.
-For example,
-UK Libraries provides resources about
-[Open Educational Resources][oer] and provide a LibGuide on [OER][oerlibguide].
+For example, UK Libraries provides resources about [Open Educational Resources][oer] and provide a LibGuide on [OER][oerlibguide].

-Sites such as [oercommons.org][oer2], [openstax][openstax], [LibreTexts][libretexts],
+Sites such as [oercommons.org][oer2], [openstax][openstax], [LibreTexts][libretexts], and
-and others function as digital libraries of open access educational resources.
+others function as digital libraries of open access educational resources.
-The idea is to eliminate these exhorbitant costs, which put great burdens on taxpayers, families, and students who pay for them, by providing high quality, open access textbooks and other educational resources.

-Most of these resources are,
-I believe,
-pushed to faculty to replace
-proprietary textbooks.
-However, it's useful to ask
-whether libraries ought to collect and acquire these resources, which would involve promoting
-OER at a whole other level.
-For example, librarians could
-catalog OER items and
-add records for them in their
-catalogs or discovery systems
-(see [Hill & Bossaller, 2012][hill2013]
-for a comparable discussion).
-Or should libraries not be involved at all?
-This seems like a
+These initiatives aim to reduce the costs associated with proprietary educational materials by providing high-quality, open access alternatives.
+This book is itself an OER.

+While OER initiatives are often pushed to faculty as alternatives to proprietary textbooks, we should ask whether librarians should play a more direct role in acquiring these resources.
+For example, should librarians catalog OER items and add them to library catalogs or discovery systems, thereby promoting OER at a broader level (see [Hill & Bossaller, 2012][hill2013] for a comparable discussion)?
-*duh* kind of question, but libraries, public or academic, have not traditionally collected textbooks.
+Traditionally, libraries, public or academic, have not collected textbooks.
-So, should they?
-Would this change their fundamental mission?
+Should they start now?
-Would it change the game for them as educational institutions?
+Would this transform their mission, or could it enhance their role as educational institutions?

 > Aside: If interested in following developments in open educational resources,
-> then I highly recommend subscribing to the [SPARC Open Education Forum email
+> then I highly recommend subscribing to the [SPARC Open Education Forum email list][sparcOER].
-> list][sparcOER].

 ## Collection Development Policies of Electronic Resources

-Finally, I'd be guilty of a
-serious wrongdoing if I did
-not discuss the importance of having a collection development policy (CDP) and using that policy to guide the collection, acquisition, and assessment of electronic resources.
+A collection development policy (CDP) is crucial for guiding the collection, acquisition, and assessment of electronic resources.
-I want to emphasize the
-importance of a CDP for e-resources.
-Unfortunately, not all libraries, even at major institutions, create or use a CDP.
+Unfortunately, not all libraries have a CDP.
-If you end up working at such a library,
-I highly encourage you to
-convince your colleagues of its importance.
+If you end up working at such a library, I highly encourage you to convince your colleagues of its importance.
 A CDP should define a collection, and then include most if not all the following topics:

-* mission, vision, and values statement
+* Mission, vision, and values statement
-* purpose of CDP statement (scope may be included here)
+* Purpose of CDP statement (scope may be included here)
-* selection criteria: this could be general but it could also include subsections that focus on specific populations, genres, resource types, and more
+* Selection criteria: general guidelines and specific considerations for populations, genres, resource types, etc.
-* assessment and maintenance criteria
+* Assessment and maintenance criteria
-* challenged materials criteria (esp important at public, K-12 libraries)
+* Criteria for challenged materials criteria (esp important at public, K-12 libraries)
-* weeding and/or replacement criteria
+* Weeding and/or replacement criteria

-It can be helpful to see how
-libraries treat electronic resources in those that have policies that include them.
+Librarians that have included electronic resources in their CDPs provide useful case studies.
-The following two CDP policies, one from the
-[University of Louisiana (UL)][erpolicy] and one from the
-[Lexington Public Library (LPL)][lexpubpolicy]. do contain sections on electronic resources.
+For instance, two CDP policies, one from the [University of Louisiana (UL)][erpolicy] and one from the [Lexington Public Library (LPL)][lexpubpolicy], contain sections on electronic resources.
-The UL CDP is not their
-main policy but a sub-CDP that focuses on electronic resources.
+The UL CDP is not their main policy but a sub-CDP that focuses on electronic resources.
 The LPL's policy is their main policy.
-Although it does not include a long discussion of electronic resources, electronic resources are mentioned.
-Neither approach is wrong because each are catered to the specific libraries and their purposes, communities, and vision statements.
+Both approaches reflect the libraries' unique missions and communities.

+> **Actionable Step**: If your library lacks a CDP, start by identifying collection gaps and collaborate with colleagues to create
+> a vision for your collection.
+> Draft a simple version and seek feedback for continuous improvement.

 ## Conclusion

-This section addressed collection development of electronic resources, how the format of electronic resources influences workflows, how electronic resources influences organizational hierarchies, how the movement to make educational resources open has extended to libraries, and how collection development policies address electronic resources.
+This section addressed the complexities of collection development for electronic resources, the impact of format on workflows and organizational hierarchies, the role of OERs in libraries, and the critical importance of collection development policies for e-resources.
+Electronic resources have reshaped not only what libraries collect but how they organize and manage their staff and workflows.

 ## Readings / References

 England, L., Foge, M., Harding, J., & Miller, S. (2017).
+ERM ideas & innovations.
-ERM Ideas & Innovations.
-Journal of Electronic Resources Librarianship, 29(2), 110–116.
+*Journal of Electronic Resources Librarianship, 29*(2), 110–116.
 [https://doi.org/10.1080/1941126X.2017.1304767][england2017]

 Lamothe, A. R. (2015).
 Comparing usage between dynamic and static e-reference collections.
-Collection Building, 34(3), 78–88.
+*Collection Building, 34*(3), 78–88.
 [https://doi.org/10.1108/CB-04-2015-0006][lamothe2015]

 Martin, H., Robles-Smith, K., Garrison, J., & Way, D. (2009).
-Methods and Strategies for Creating a Culture of Collections Assessment at Comprehensive Universities.
-Journal of Electronic Resources Librarianship, 21(3–4), 213–236.
+Methods and strategies for creating a culture of collections assessment at comprehensive universities.
+*Journal of Electronic Resources Librarianship, 21*(3–4), 213–236.
 [https://doi.org/10.1080/19411260903466269][martin2009]

 ## Additional References

 Harloe, B., & Budd, J. M. (1994).
-Collection development and scholarly communication in the era of electronic access. *The Journal of Academic Librarianship, 20*(2), 83–87.
+Collection development and scholarly communication in the era of electronic access.
+*The Journal of Academic Librarianship, 20*(2), 83–87.
 [https://doi.org/10.1016/0099-1333(94)90043-4][harloe1994]

 Hill, H., & Bossaller, J. (2013).
 Public library use of free e-resources.
-Journal of Librarianship and Information Science, 45(2), 103–112.
+*Journal of Librarianship and Information Science, 45*(2), 103–112.
 [https://doi.org/10.1177/0961000611435253][hill2013]

 [collegeboard]:https://research.collegeboard.org/media/pdf/trends-in-college-pricing-student-aid-2022.pdf